-Decades ago, printed maps may have been the primary tool for navigation, but in the digital era, we have smartphones, smartwatches, and other GPS devices at our disposal.
+Decades ago, printed maps may have been the primary tool for navigation, but in the digital era, we have smartphones, smartwatches, bike computers and other GPS devices at our disposal.
 Our generation has mapping apps and crowdsourced forums to consult for information on how to get started on mapping out a bikepacking route.
 Experienced riders may insist that bikepacking is an art and even craft their own routes.

 Planning a bikepacking route may be difficult without knowing where to begin (literally) and what tools are available, so we created this simple guide for you.

 What makes a bikepacking trip memorable?
 Many riders like to keep their trips short, somewhere between 80 to 200 miles (50 during the weekends) in a loop.
 The route should take you to a specific landscape or a “main destination” to give you something to look forward to but, at the same time, throw in a few surprises along the way.